MohsenUSA/TaskManager/README.md

 #### 📥 Default Values on Import

-When importing from Excel, missing fields are automatically filled with sensible defaults:
+When importing from the database, missing fields are automatically filled with sensible defaults:

 | Field | Default Value | Notes |
 |-------|---------------|-------|